Ashkan-Yaldaie/thesis/documents/Thesis.md

 ### Methodology

+In order to complete the paper, a working system must be implemented.
+To test the system, real-life situations and scenarios will be created and tested.
+The information will be collected from the books and instructions, of course, some things must be modified to be compatible with the available hardware and personal needs.
+The methods are the implementation of the system, testing the project and reporting the results.

 ## Background

 This chapter will introduce the RasPi and its advantages over other cheap single board computers.
 The reader can find the answer to this question: Why RasPi is chosen for this thesis project?